-- Saturday's session (10 AM to 5 PM) will focus on variables, central tendency, measures, statistical expressions, sampling methods, and the concepts of validity and reliability. - Sundays session (10 AM to 2 PM) will focus on your proposal topics.
+- Saturday's session (10 AM to 5 PM) will focus on variables, central tendency, measures, statistical expressions (what the symbols and numerical values you see in research reports mean), sampling methods, and the concepts of validity and reliability. - Sundays session (10 AM to 2 PM) will focus on your proposal topics.
 Be prepared to present a 5-minute overview (no more) of what you are thinking about covering in your research proposal.
-A rough idea is fine.

-Attending these sessions is optional, but highly recommended.
-Participation both days is the optimal arrangement, but if you can only come on Saturday or Sunday, that is permitted.
+A rough idea is fine. - Attending these sessions is optional, but highly recommended.
+Participation both days is the optimal arrangement, but if you can only attend on Saturday or Sunday, that is permitted.